hy-ppc/hy-ppc.github.io/README.md

 we can register your credits in SISU.
 We may still review some of your submissions at this point, but we will only deduct points for major issues.
 You will also be able to go back and fix the issues if it affects your grade.

+## Course structure

+### Week 0

+This week consists of the task *Pre0*, the prerequisite test worth one course point.
+It is not required, but some knowledge of C++ is assumed as prerequisite for the course.
+It is possible to complete the course without much prior knowledge in C++, but this will be more challenging and require additional self-study.

+### Week 1

+Introduction to the course and instruction-level parallelism.

+Tasks this week: CP1, MF1

+**Required task: CP1**

+You are introduced to the exercises CP (correlated pairs), and MF (median filter).
+The tasks CP1 and MF1 have you implement baseline CPU solutions to these exercises, which are then improved upon using various techniques in further weeks.

+### Week 2

+Multicore parallelism with penMP and vector operations.

+Tasks this week: CP2a, CP2b, CP2c, MF2

+**Required task: MF2**

+In tasks CP2abc, it is intended that you only use one technique in each task, and not e.g. all previous techniques combined.
+CP2a is about instruction-level parallelism, CP2b is about multicore parallelism, and CP2c is about vector operations.
+The techniques will be combined next week.

+### Week 3

+Combining vectorization, instruction-level and multicore parallelism.
+Reusing data in registers and cache.

+Tasks this week: CP3a, CP3b

+**Required task: CP3a**

+It is intentionally very challenging to get full points from these tasks.
+You will need to apply your knowledge and experiment with different approaches.

+### Week 4

+Introduction to GPU and CUDA programming.

+Tasks this week: CP4, IS4, SO4

+**Required task: SO4**

+### Week 5

+GPU programming in depth.

+Tasks this week: CP5, SO5

+**Required task: CP5**

+### Week 6

+Assorted algorithmic techniques for designing high performance parallel programs.
+Concluding the course.

+Tasks this week: IS6a, IS6b, SO6

+### Additional tasks

+There are also the additional tasks CP9a, IS9a and MF9a which you may want to do for further insight and course points.

+For CP9a, you must use Strassen's algorithm.
+Submitting a solution from another CP task will not be accepted.